gradonomics/gradonomics-grad-help/myth-one.md

 --

-> ## [](#header-2)Myth 1: I can't apply for _this_ job because my degree is not related/I am not studying in the area.
+> ## [](#header-2)I can't apply for _this_ job because my degree is not related/I am not studying in the area.

 _Nope_.
-It is clear students are somewhat hesistant to apply for a job that they have not studied.
-For example, students believe that they shouldn't apply for an accounting job if they studied engineering because they won't be considered given they have no experience or studies in accounting.
-However, this is _almost_ never the case.
-Companies in the most part _do not care_ what you studied.
-In some of our experiences, we have seen students working IT who studied Commerce and have no IT experience whatsoever.
-We also have seen accounting graduates who studied Arts.

-Instead, companies look for _passionate_ students.
-A _passion_ for the role a student might be applying for.
-In the above example, the engineering student might show passion through their responses in the application, participating in student society in events to get exposure in accounting.
-The lesson to learn with this is, if you _want_ to work in the area, just _apply_.
-Be sure to remember however, companies will explore **why** you've applied for said job.
+In _most_ cases, your degree name will have no direct impact to your chances of eligibility.
+The obvious exceptions include more technical roles such as Enginneering roles, IT developers etc. For other roles such as generalist programs and roles in consulting for example, **don't even hesitate to apply** if you feel your degree doesn't fit.
+Companies for the most part, especially the larger companies _do not care_ what you studied.

+In summary,

 **Top Tip:** A university degree does not set the path for what you should apply for.
-Rather, studying for university is a way for students to _learn_ **how** to study which will be applied to work.
-It helps aspiring graduates _learn_ **how** to learn on the job.
+Rather, companies view university as the way students learn _how_ to study rather than the end product.
+This is a key trait that may determine if you will be successful in the role or not.

+So, if you want to work in IT consulting but don't have an IT degree?
+Just apply.
+Do you want to work in Audit but have no accounting background?
+No worries.
+All these small skills can easily and be quickly taught on the job.